-The next SanghaPalooza is scheduled for the summer of 2015.
+The next SanghaPalooza is scheduled for the weekend of June 13, 2015.
 Here’s the lineup for the last one, which took place in August 2013.

 The 2nd Annual RZC SanghaPalooza will commence Friday evening, August 2, and conclude Sunday, August 4, 2013.
 The weekend will be filled with a wide variety of fun and interesting events and activities, including yoga, taiji and qi gong classes, a screening and discussion of the documentary The Lost Bird Project, an Indian cooking class, a presentation on the life and works of Beethoven, a guided nature walk through Chapin Mill, a lecture on Zen practice and sleep, an authentic “magic lantern” show (entertainment from circa 1890!), outdoor games and activities, board games, card games, and whatever-you-wanna-bring games.
 It will also be a kid-friendly weekend with lots of crafts and games—and registration is free for children.
 The complete schedule is provided below.
 Those who wish to participate should submit a registration form and $50 fee (to cover catering expenses) by July 1.